 - You don’t need any prior knowledge or degrees to start learn coding.

-- Many of the interesting fields, such as machine learning or cryptocurrencies, are based on programming code.
+- Many of the interesting fields, such as Machine Learning or cryptocurrencies, are based on programming code.
 With programming skills, you can work in these exciting areas and better understand their fundamentals.

-Where can you learn programming?
+Where can you learn coding?

-In this section we have compiled a total of 13 different sites that offer free services and are good introductions to various programming languages.
+In this section, we have compiled a total of 13 different sites that offer free services and are good introductions to various programming languages.

-The open source community provides various programming challenges, projects, certificates and networking opportunities.
+The open-source community provides various programming challenges, projects, certificates, and networking opportunities.
 Unlike Codecademy, there is no fixed learning path here, so you can acquire very specific skills.
 Especially cool are the projects with non-profit organizations – so you can learn coding and do good at the same time!

 Here you compete directly with participants who learn coding to improve your development skills by solving code challenges.
 The competition is fun because you earn points for solving the challenges and compete for a top spot on the HackerRank leaderboard.
 Again, there are no set lessons – the clear philosophy is “learning by doing”, so as a beginner you might want to use the program more as an exercise alongside another curriculum.